Veerainsood/Hope/README.md

   - **Medicines**: Donate to public hospitals.
   - **Blood**: Locate and donate to blood banks.
-  - **Organ Donations**: Support public hospitals for organ donations -**Local issues** : People can upload stories about any local issues which needs to be fixed, admin can upload that on home screen if the issue needs attention.
+  - **Organ Donations**: Support public hospitals for organ donations
+- **Local issues** : People can upload stories about any local issues which needs to be fixed, admin can upload that on home screen if the issue needs attention.
--**Emotional charity** : people can upload any of there past memory(Can be a charity event as well) which fills them with positivity.
+- **Emotional charity** : people can upload any of there past memory(Can be a charity event as well) which fills them with positivity.

 ### HomeScreen Fragment